Skip to content

 }, []);

-Add this code to your main file.
-It will load tasks from storage when the app starts:
+It will be used shortly to load tasks from storage when the app starts:

 app/index.tsx